Learn strong verbs in English

 If your car door is stuck, you might yank it to try to get it open.
 If your child is wandering too close to a campfire, you might yank them back, pull them quickly to get them away from the danger.

-That’s all for today – please let me know if you enjoyed this lesson!
+That’s all for today – please let me know if you enjoyed this lesson on power verbs!
 Have a great day and I’ll talk to you next time.